 Meanwhile, ski resorts are going all out to attract the punters with blatant commercial bribes, shouting their wares via not-to-be-missed promotions.
 Roll up, roll up, book your holiday here in Les Arcs, 20 percent off if you booked before 1st November - and, by the way, Les Arcs can once again be reached directly from London by the Travelski Express train service.
 Or come to Steamboat for 25 percent discount on lift tickets and lodging.
 Who wants ski lessons?
 Yes, free ski lessons, ladies and gentlemen, in Chamonix, 'to show our gratitude to all those who choose Chamonix Mont-Blanc for their winter vacation'.

 And now the general aim among resorts is to encourage holidays in the mountains throughout the year to spread the crowds -and not infections - and increase year-round revenue.
 So, unsurprisingly, although the resorts and ski ops are offering great deals for winter 2021-2022, most are currently for those off-season dates such as early December or mid-January..

 But, however attractive these discounts might be, they are not an option, of course, if you have a family.

 So should you book now for next winter?

 Haven't booked for half term yet?
 Well, be prepared to shell out.
 But timing is key.
 There was a surge in bookings in September fuelled by optimism that the ski season will actually happen and a desperation to go skiing again.
-In mid-September, five months before half term, a return EasyJet flight from Gatwick to Turin on 12th February was £1213.53 per person.
+In mid-September, five months before half term, a return EasyJet flight from Gatwick to Turin on 12th February hit £1213.53 per person.
 Two weeks later it was down to £450, reflecting a yoyo-ing uncertainty over whether or not to book in advance.

 But, yes, it is going to be expensive if you go skiing or snowboarding in the peak periods, which include European half term that, in France, spreads from 5th February to 7th March.

-What is the news for UK seasonaires working in Europe?
+What is the news for seasonaires working in European ski resorts?